suiboli314/SharkPyer/README.md

 - Technological Innovation: Showcases the organization's tech-savvy approach.
 - Long-term Strategy: Prepares the organization for future cybersecurity challenges.
 - Improved Reputation: Shows a commitment to protecting user data.

+## Run
+`sudo` or Administrator privilege is required now to scan all the PORTs and IPs used by PID

 ## Partitions:
     Analysis - Everyone